BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data

+To rigorously evaluate BrainSymphony, we benchmarked it against a diverse set of established and state-of-the-art models spanning convolutional, graph-based, and foundation-style architectures.
+These baselines were chosen to reflect the major methodological families currently employed in neuroimaging representation learning, thereby ensuring that our comparisons capture both domain-specific and general-purpose advances.

-\item BrainNetCNN: A pioneering CNN-based model designed to apply convolutional operations directly to brain connectivity matrices \cite{kawahara2017brainnetcnn}. \item BrainGNN: A Graph Neural Network (GNN) that models brain regions as nodes and incorporates ROI-aware pooling mechanisms to learn from connectome data \cite{li2021braingnn}. \item Brain Network Transformer (BNT): A Transformer-based architecture specifically adapted to capture long-range dependencies within brain networks \cite{kan2022brain}. \item Vanilla Transformer (VT): A standard Transformer architecture applied to brain data without domain-specific modifications, serving as a strong deep learning baseline. \item BrainLM: A large-scale foundation model that learns fMRI representations using a masked autoencoding strategy on time series data \cite{caro2023brainlm}. \item Brain-JEPA: A state-of-the-art foundation model that utilizes a Joint Embedding Predictive Architecture (JEPA) to learn powerful representations by predicting masked data in a latent space \cite{dong2024brain}. \end{itemize}
+\begin{itemize} \item \textit{BrainNetCNN}~\cite{kawahara2017brainnetcnn} is a pioneering convolutional architecture specifically designed for brain connectivity matrices.
+It introduced edge-to-edge and edge-to-node convolutions to capture localized patterns in structural and functional connectomes. \item \textit{BrainGNN}~\cite{li2021braingnn} extends this line of work by applying graph neural networks (GNNs) with ROI-aware pooling, enabling hierarchical feature extraction that preserves anatomical interpretability. \item \textit{Brain Network Transformer (BNT)}~\cite{kan2022brain} adapts the Transformer framework to brain graphs, explicitly modeling long-range dependencies across nodes, and thus represents the Transformer family tailored for connectomic data. \item \textit{Vanilla Transformer (VT)} serves as a strong deep learning baseline, applying the standard Transformer architecture directly to brain data without domain-specific modifications. \item \textit{BrainLM}~\cite{caro2023brainlm} exemplifies large-scale foundation models for fMRI, employing a masked autoencoding objective to learn generalizable time-series embeddings.
+Finally, \item \textit{Brain-JEPA}~\cite{dong2024brain} represents the latest generation of foundation models in neuroimaging, leveraging a Joint Embedding Predictive Architecture (JEPA) to predict masked data in latent space, thereby capturing rich spatiotemporal representations. \end{itemize}